-- Describes the Member's behavioral health impairments or developmental challenges that are to be treated. - Designs an intervention plan that includes the service type, number of hours, and parent participation needed to achieve the plan's goal and objectives, and the frequency at which the Member's progress is evaluated and reported. - Provides intervention plans that utilize evidence-based practices, with demonstrated clinical efficacy in treating pervasive developmental disorder or autism. - Discontinues intensive behavioral intervention services when the treatment goals and objectives are achieved or no longer appropriate. - The treatment plan is not used for purposes of providing or for the reimbursement of respite, day care, or educational services and is not used to reimburse a parent for Network in the treatment program.
+- Describes the Member's behavioral health impairments or developmental challenges that are to be treated. - Designs an intervention plan that includes the service type, number of hours, and parent participation needed to achieve the plan's goal and objectives, and the frequency at which the Member's progress is evaluated and reported. - Provides intervention plans that utilize evidence-based practices, with demonstrated clinical efficacy in treating Autism Spectrum Disorder. - Discontinues intensive behavioral intervention services when the treatment goals and objectives are achieved or no longer appropriate. - The treatment plan is not used for purposes of providing or for the reimbursement of respite, day care, or educational services and is not used to reimburse a parent for Network in the treatment program.
 The treatment plan shall be made available to us upon request.

-For a description of coverage of mental health care services for the diagnosis and treatment of Mental Disorders, please refer to Section 5.
-Your Medical Benefits and to the behavioral health supplement to your Combined Evidence of Coverage and Disclosure Form for USBHPC.
+For a description of coverage of Mental Health Care Services for the diagnosis and treatment of Mental Health Disorders, please refer to Section 5.
+Your Medical Benefits.